vanshikagau004/email-spam-detector/README.md

 ## 📈 Future Improvements

+The following improvements will be implemented in the next version of the project:

+* Implement advanced **text preprocessing**

+  * Lowercase conversion
+  * Removing punctuation
+  * Removing stopwords
-* Add a web interface using Flask or Streamlit
+  * Stemming or lemmatization
-* Improve preprocessing techniques
-* Use deep learning models for better accuracy
+* Experiment with additional machine learning models
+* Improve feature engineering
+* Build a web interface for real-time spam detection
-* Deploy the model as an online application
+* Deploy the model as an interactive application

 ---